-Mr. Topper focuses on the entertainment industry.
+Mr. Topper also focuses on the entertainment industry.
 He advises film and television production companies and creative talent in such areas as structuring productions to take advantage of tax credits and other financial incentives, cross-border investments in films and other entertainment activities, and the taxation of U.S. and non-U.S. talent in cross-border productions and performances, including withholding.
 He has spoken on film finance to members of the Producers Guild of America, the Foundation of Accounting Executives, and other groups.
-He recently co-authored the U.S. Incentives chapter of the Film Finance Handbook: How to Fund Your Film (Netribution, 2007).
+He co-authored the U.S. Incentives chapter of the Film Finance Handbook: How to Fund Your Film (Netribution, 2007).

 Prior to joining Frankfurt Kurnit, Mr. Topper’s experience included positions as a partner at KPMG where he served as the Partner-in-Charge of its Northeast M&A Tax Group and a member of KPMG's Northeast Tax Leadership Group, a tax partner at Milbank, Tweed, Hadley & McCloy in New York City and senior tax and legal positions at Sprint Corporation and GTE Corporation.
 Mr. Topper has also served as Chairman of various American Bar Association tax committees.
 He is admitted in New York (1971) and Pennsylvania (1967).

 University of Pennsylvania (LLB)